r3ge/KeydropAutocode/readme.md

 The decoded result is the token

+### 5. Running on multiple accounts

+In order to run multiple accounts, put multiple cookie files in the cookie folder.

 **If you have any other problems dm me at RageTheLegend#2391 or open a issue [here](https://github.com/r3ge/KeydropAutocode/issues)**.

 Always check older issues in case they match yours